openhab/openhab-addons/addons/binding/org.openhab.binding.jeelink/README.md

 # Jeelink Binding

-This binding integrates JeeLink USB RF receivers and LaCrosseGateways (LGW).
+This binding integrates JeeLink USB RF receivers and LaCrosseGateways.

 ## Introduction

-Binding should be compatible with JeeLink USB receivers and LGWs.
+Binding should be compatible with JeeLink USB receivers and LaCrosseGateways.
 It supports connected LaCrosse temperature sensors as well as EC3000 sensors and PCA301 power monitoring wireless sockets.

 ## Supported Things